2018 Overwatch League season: Standings

-Source: Overwatch League

 Playoffs

 Following the conclusion of Stage 3, the top seeded Boston Uprising became the first team in Overwatch League history to go undefeated in a stage.
 As the top seed, they earned the right to choose their first round opponent for the stage playoffs.
 They chose the fourth seed Los Angeles Gladiators, achieving a 3–0 match win.
 The second seed New York Excelsior also defeated the Los Angeles Valiant with a 3–0 win.
 The Excelsior won the final match over the Uprising in a 3–0 victory, marking their second stage championship win.

 Stage 4

 Stage 4 ran from May 16 to June 16, with the Stage playoffs occurring on June 17.
 Teams competed using the version of Overwatch which first introduced the support hero Brigitte, but prior to a patch that adjusted her strength and which introduced a revamped skill kit for Hanzo.
 The decision to play on the former patch was made due to a bug in the later patch that could not be fixed before the start of Stage 4.